Sports in Indianapolis: Big Ten Football Championship Game

 In 2011, following the reorganization of the Big Ten Conference into two divisions and the creation of the Big Ten Football Championship Game, Indianapolis was selected to indefinitely host the event in Lucas Oil Stadium.
 The game is the culmination of the Big Ten football season, in which the East and West Division champions meet to determine who gets an automatic New Year's Six Bowl berth, typically being the Rose Bowl.
 However, due to the high level of play in the conference, a College Football Playoff berth is often on the line.

 Indianapolis Tennis Championships

 From 1988 to 2009, Indianapolis hosted a lower level tennis tournament, being classified as an ATP World Tour 250 series event.
-It was held at the now demolished Indianapolis Tennis Center, which was located on the campus of Indiana University – Purdue University Indianapolis (IUPUI).
+It was held at the now demolished Indianapolis Tennis Center, which was located on the campus of the former Indiana University–Purdue University Indianapolis (IUPUI).
 Except for its first year, which featured clay courts, every edition of the tournament was played on hard court as an early lead-up event to the U.S. Open.
 Despite it being a lesser points event, it commonly attracted major players, such as Grand Slam champions Boris Becker, Patrick Rafter, John McEnroe, Andy Roddick, and Pete Sampras.
 Pete Sampras won the event three times, which is the most of any men's single player.